 Blackville is a very small town located in the state of South Carolina.
 With a population of 1,907 people and just one neighborhood, Blackville is the 142nd largest community in South Carolina.

-Because occupations involving physical labor dominate the local economy, Blackville is generally considered to be a blue-collar town.
-43.84% of the Blackville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Blackville, you'll notice that it is more blue-collar than most other communities in America.
+43.84% of Blackville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Blackville is a town of production and manufacturing workers, professionals, and service providers.
 There are especially a lot of people living in Blackville who work in office and administrative support (12.32%), the sciences (11.82%), and healthcare suport services (9.85%).

 And if you like science, one thing you'll find is that Blackville has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.